-Dr. Shaun M. Anderson is an award-winning Associate Professor of Organizational Communication and Advisor for Institute for Business Ethics and Sustainability at Loyola Marymount University.
+Dr. Shaun M. Anderson is the Department Chair, award-winning Associate Professor of Organizational Communication, and Advisor for Institute for Business Ethics and Sustainability at Loyola Marymount University.
 He is an internationally recognized scholar that examines how sport has influenced business, politics, and society.
 He is also the founder of CSR Global Consulting, LLC, which assists organizations in developing and implementing their social responsibility initiatives.

 His first book, The Black Athlete Revolt: The Sport Justice Movement in the Age of #BlackLivesMatter (Rowman and Littlefield, 2023) examines the revitalization of athlete activism since the BLM movement began.
 Further it explores how athletes have shifted their activism from protest to conversations on policy reform.
-He is currently working on his second book, Sport for the Global Good: Towards a Theory of Social Responsibility (Oxford University Press, anticipated publication 2024) which will provide a blueprint on how sport organizations develop, implement, and evaluate the success of their social responsibility initiatives.
+He is currently working on his second book, Sport for the Global Good: Harnessing the Power of Sport for Social Change (Oxford University Press, anticipated publication 2024) which will provide a blueprint on how sport organizations develop, implement, and evaluate the success of their social responsibility initiatives.
 His work on sport and social responsibility has been published in top academic journals including the Psychology of Popular Culture, Communication and Sport, and the International Journal of Communication and Sport.
 His expertise has also been featured in the Atlanta-Journal Constitution, HuffPost, and Black Enterprise Magazine.

 As a sought-after expert regarding sport and social issues, he has worked with recognized organizations such as MLB, PBS, ADL, Nike, ESPN, and lectured at several universities.
 For example, in conjunction with the Muhammad Ali Center, he was asked to serve as an expert to petition the International Olympics Committee on their Rule 50 during the Tokyo 2020 Summer games, which prohibits athletes from engaging in on the field social justice demonstrations.